Comparing The 10 Best Video CDN Providers for Live Streaming in 2025

 Pricing:

-- Junior Dev: $999.98/year; security scans every 12 hours.
-Ideal for freelancers, web pros, and agencies with 2-5 sites requiring quick SLAs, access to trained reps, and comprehensive malware protection.
+- Junior Dev: $999.98/year.
+Tailored for freelancers, web professionals, and agencies managing 2-5 sites, requiring quick SLAs, access to trained representatives, and comprehensive malware protection.
+It has 12 hours of malware removal SLA and advanced security scans every 6 hours.

 Top 4 Online Video Platforms with Integrated CDNs